Piecewise monotone estimation in one-parameter exponential family: Acknowledgements

 \section{Acknowledgements}

-We thank Yuya Shimizu for helpful comments.
-Takeru Matsuda was supported by JSPS KAKENHI Grant Number 19K20220 and JST Moonshot Grant Number JPMJMS2024.
+We thank Yuya Shimizu and Koki Fusejima for helpful comments.
+We thank Grace Chen for finding a bug of our code.
+Takeru Matsuda was supported by JSPS KAKENHI Grant Numbers 19K20220, 21H05205 and 22K17865, and JST Moonshot Grant Number JPMJMS2024.
 Yuto Miyatake was supported by JSPS KAKENHI Grant Numbers 20H01822, 20H00581 and 21K18301, and JST ACT-I Grant Number JPMJPR18US.